 Phone: +44 20 7836 4343

 Scotch Egg is one of those dishes that no one exactly knows where it comes from.
-The true origin of the dish is still not clear.
+The true origin of the dish is still not clear, but it’s definitely a must-try on the best British food in London list.
 The name might be coming from an eatery, the word scorch or maybe even from a department store.
 However, the best part of this dish is its fulfilling taste.
 The Scotch Egg is simple an hard boiled egg covered with sausage meat and then covered again with breadcrumbs.
 This covered egg is either baked or fried.
 You can have this snack in supermarkets along with quail-egg options and also it is a very popular dish at pubs.
 The Harwood Arms is kind of like the place you would want to taste Scotch Eggs – simple, hearty, no fuss but great eggs just like a home-cooked one but in a fancier atmosphere.

 Address: Walham Grove – Fulham, London